dterstege/dterstege.github.io/_pages/about.md

 My primary academic interest is studying the brain-wide dynamics supporting learning and memory

-My prefered techniques for these investigations include (but are not limited to - I'm always looking out for new techniques!):
+My prefered techniques for these investigations include (but are not limited to - I'm always on the look-out for new techniques!):
 - Batteries of sophisticated behavioural analyses
 - Brain-wide mapping of immediate early gene expression and the graph theoretical analysis of these functional connectivity networks
 - _In vivo_ monitoring of cell type specific activity in specific target regions, at both a single cell level and at the level of regional population activity
+- Opto- and chemo-genetic manipulations
 - Advanced histology and microscopy techniques, including various tissue clearing approaches, and sophisticated analysis of these images
+- The analysis of clinical neuroimaging data
 - 3D CAD modelling and the prototyping of scientific hardware
-- The analysis of clinical neuroimaging data

 ## Publication Repository